By David Tomas, on 30 September 2021

-Although you must consider all possible distribution channels, the evolution of technology positions the Social Media as a key channel.
+Although you must consider all possible distribution channels, social media is a key channel.
 In fact, 39% of Facebook users come only through mobile, and in the case of Twitter, this percentage rises to over 60%.

-Networks such as Instagram, Snapchat and Periscope use mobile to its full potential and create unique opportunities, as it is a vital piece of the marketing puzzle.
+Networks such as Instagram, Snapchat, and Periscope use mobile to their full potential and create unique opportunities, as it is a vital piece of the marketing puzzle.